Peppino Pisanu

 Peppino Pisanu (born 1942), known as The Monster of Fossano (Il Mostro di Fossano), is an Italian serial killer.
-Convicted and sentenced to 27 years imprisonment for killing his sister-in-wife and his mother-in-law in Fossano, he was released on parole in 1998, whereupon he killed another woman in Turin.
+Convicted and sentenced to 27 years imprisonment for killing his sister-in-law and his mother-in-law in Fossano, he was released on parole in 1998, whereupon he killed another woman in Turin.

 Early life and initial attacks

 Little is known Pisanu's early life.
 Born in 1942 in the comune of Mores in Sardinia, he moved to Genoa at an early age.
 As an adult, he started working in a factory, and after being hospitalized during a workplace accident, he first met another worker named Maria Spugnuolo, who had also coincidentally been injured.
 The two continued talking to one another after their recovery, and eventually began a romantic relationship.
 After some time, they decided that they would marry one another, with Pisanu moving in into the boarding house where Spagnuolo and her mother resided.

 On June 17, 1963, after returning home from work, Pisanu started eating and drinking excessively.
 In the midst of his doing this, Maria and her sister Delia arrived in the house and happened upon him, causing the former to get very angry with him and slap him.
 Angered, Pisanu grabbed a knife and attempted to stab both women, but was unsuccessful.
 He was soon apprehended and charged with two counts of attempted murder and attempted assault, for which he was imprisoned for several years.